kubernetes/autoscaler/vertical-pod-autoscaler/enhancements/9936-vpa-observation-window/README.md

     observationPeriodSeconds: 21600   # 6 hours
 ```

-For the first six hours after creation, `web` pods are not evicted regardless of recommendations.
+For the first six hours after creation, `web` pods are not evicted by the updater regardless of recommendations.
 After the window, `Recreate` behaviour takes effect.

 ### Fast iteration: `InPlace` with a short window